JDLanctot/dotfiles/README.md

     ```
     conda env create --name name --file=environment.devenv.yml
     ```
+16. Activate the environment.
+You will need to do this in the terminal everytime you want python to have access to all these packages, but this means that as you add new environments for different purposes, conda is allowing Python to have access to different bundles of packages.
+This also means that different environments could even have different versions of packages in the case where something you are working on old works with old packages and not any of the recent updates.
+    ```
+    conda activate name
+    ```
+  If you aren't sure of the name you can list all of the environments you have set up with:
+    ```
+    conda env list
+    ```
-16. As long as you are still `cd` into the folder, you can add the folder you are working on as a package it can call.
+17. As long as you are still `cd` into the folder, you can add the folder you are working on as a package it can call.
 This is useful when you want to be able to do python imports of scripts in the folder itself, allowing you to have calls to your own functions from other scripts.
 Eg. I can do something like `from netrl.visualize import Visualize` in one script in the folder so that it has access to the Visualize method.
 Note the `netrl` here will be based on the `--name` you did in the previous step, or the name from the yaml if you didn't use the `--name` flag in the previous step.
     ```
     pip install -e .
     ```
+18. You can now run any python script that you have cd into the same folder as using:
+    ```
+    python3 filename.py
+    ```
+  If you have setup my zsh configs then you can do, because I have set p to be an alias for python3:
+    ```
+    p filename.py
+    ```

 ### Julia
-17. Install Julia
+19. Install Julia
     ```
     curl -O https://julialang-s3.julialang.org/bin/linux/x64/1.8/julia-1.8.5-linux-x86_64.tar.gz
     ```